ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 EOF
 ```

-As already mentioned, crictl can be configured to use any CRI complient runtime, in our case we configured containerd (by providing containerd socket path).
+As already mentioned, crictl can be configured to use any CRI-compliant runtime, in our case we configured containerd (by providing containerd socket path).

-And we can finaly get the list of pods running on our server
+And finally, we can get the list of pods running on our server.
 ```bash
 crictl pods
 ```